4.1 Equal Employment Opportunity/Affirmative Action

 The University is committed to achieving equality of opportunity in education, professional training, career advancement, and university employment.
-Specifically, the University's Equal Opportunity and Diversity Regulation, 1.0040R, prohibits discrimination or harassment against any individual for reasons of race, color, religion, age, disability, gender, sexual orientation, marital status, national origin, or veteran status in any educational, employment, social or recreational program or activity offered by the University.
+Specifically, the University's Equal Opportunity and Inclusion policy 1.0040R, prohibits discrimination or harassment against any individual for reasons of race, color, religion, age, disability, gender, sexual orientation, marital status, national origin, or veteran status in any educational, employment, social or recreational program or activity offered by the University.
 The principle of equality is provided by law and is consistent with the ideals and mission of the University.
 Equal opportunity in employment is assured all candidates when the search, screen, and selection process is uniform and nondiscriminatory.

 The University will continue to promote and provide equal opportunity in education and training programs, employment, admissions, and all other activities for faculty, staff, and students.
 All personnel actions, such as hiring, compensation and fringe benefits, promotion, transfer, terminations, and layoffs, as well as all university-sponsored social and recreational programs, will be administered in accordance with the University's Equal Opportunity and Diversity Regulation.